-The IJF Sport Commission will restrict warm up area access to those athletes that are competing that day.
-If there are no other training venue(s) then non-competing athletes will not be allowed to access the warm up area until two (2) hours after the start of the competition.
+The IJF Sport Commission will restrict warm-up area access to those athletes that are competing that day.
+If there are no other training venue(s) then non-competing athletes will not be allowed to access the warm-up area until two (2) hours after the start of the competition.

-Screens showing the contest order and live contests should be available in both the warm up area and the judogi control areas so that coaches and athletes can always follow the competition.
+Screens showing the contest order and live contests should be available in both the warm-up area and the judogi control areas so that coaches and athletes can always follow the competition.

-A notice board should be placed in or near the warm up area so that information for the delegations can be displayed.
+A notice board should be placed in or near the warm-up area so that information for the | A notice board should be placed in or near the warm-up area so that information for the delegations can be displayed.

-For the first contests of the day the athlete must be at the judogi control ten (10) minutes before the official start time.
+For the first contests of the day the athlete must be at the judogi control ten (10) 15 minutes before the official start time.
 If they do not arrive at the appointed time their coach will not be allowed to enter the field of play.